anijs/anijs.wiki.repository/Registering-new-Helpers.md

 AniJS.registerHelper('validationAnimationHelper', validationAnimationHelper);
 ```

-Your customized helper always is executed every time you specify it on a definition.
+Your customized helper always is executed every time you specify it in the definition.

 Example: